tobias-wilfert/grammar2JSON/README.md

 This program is intended to facilitate the generation of test files for the course.
 It is hosted using Github pages and can be found here: https://tobias-wilfert.github.io/grammar2JSON/

+*Disclaimer: It currently has no CSS, so it is not necessarily pretty.*